Telemetry data acquisition and sensor networks for humans.

 Kotori is a flexible data historian based on InfluxDB, Grafana, MQTT and more.
 Free, open, simple.

-It is a telemetry data acquisition, processing and graphing toolkit aiming to become a fully integrated data historian.
+It is a telemetry data acquisition, time series data processing and graphing toolkit aiming to become a fully integrated data historian.
 It is being conceived to support scientific environmental monitoring through distributed sensor networks and likewise scenarios.

 - Kotori is a multi-channel and multi-protocol data historian.

-- It’s an infrastructure toolkit made of components for data acquisition, graphing and more.
+- It’s an infrastructure toolkit assembled from different components suitable for data-acquisition, -storage, -fusion, -graphing and more.

-- Built-in sensor adapters, flexible configuration capabilities, durable database storage and unattended graph visualization out of the box.
+- The system features a number of built-in sensor adapters, flexible configuration capabilities, durable database storage and unattended graph visualization out of the box.

-- Integrates well with established hardware-, software- and data acquisition workflows through flexible adapter interfaces.
+- It integrates well with established hardware-, software- and data acquisition workflows through flexible adapter interfaces.

 It’s best to find out more about Kotori by looking at how others use it already.
 Enjoy reading.